eugnsp/library/index.md

 ## Standard library exceptions and error handling
 ### Your own error code

-*Andrzej Krzemieński* @  (2017)
+*Andrzej Krzemie&nacute;ski* @  (2017)

 > I was recently implementing the "classification of error conditions" in my application offered by the functionality behind `std::error_code`.
 In this post I want to share some of my experience and insight.
 C++11 comes with a quite sophisticated mechanism for classifying error conditions.
 You may have encountered names like "error code", "error condition", "error category", but figuring out what good they are, and how to use them is difficult.
-The only valuable source of information on the subject in the Internet is a series of blog posts by Christopher Kohlhoff, the author of Boost.Asio library.
+The only valuable source of information on the subject in the Internet is a series of blog posts by <em>Christopher Kohlhoff</em>, the author of Boost.Asio library.
 And this was a really good start for me.
 But still, I believe it would be beneficial to have more than one source of information, and more than one way of explaining the subject.
-So here we go…
+So here we go&hellip;

 [Read](https://akrzemi1.wordpress.com/2017/07/12/your-own-error-code/)